-Learn about trade marks, patents and designs, copyright, the prohibition of misleading or deceptive conduct and competition law.
-Gain the skills to protect the rights of those who innovate or create.
+You'll learn about trademarks, patents and designs, copyright, the prohibition of misleading or deceptive conduct and competition law, and gain the skills to protect the rights of those who innovate or create.

-Gain knowledge about how the media is evolving through an examination of issues such as ownership, control of the media and the impact of new media technologies on society.
-Develop professional communication skills.
+You'll also develop professional communication skills and learn how the media is evolving through an examination of issues such as ownership, control of the media and the impact of new media technologies on society.

 Every international student application is considered for a scholarship